skenklok/api-gql-apisync/README.md

-# Weather GraphQL API using AWS AppSync and Lambda
+# GraphQL API layer using AWS AppSync and Lambda adapters

 This repository contains a serverless GraphQL API built with AWS CDK, AppSync, and Lambda.
 The API allows you to fetch weather data for a specific city.